ubc-library-rc/intro-git/content/03_sync.md

 {: .no_toc}

 SSH is a security protocol widely used by many applications.
-You can use the following commands to connect your newly created repository or your existing repository to Github.
+You can use the following commands to connect your newly created repository or your existing repository to GitHub.

 We will use SSH as our authentication method.
 SSH stands for Secure SHell protocol.
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.